 Learning about the Virus

 Over the years, and since the discovery of the test for hepatitis C virus antibodies, scientists have found out a lot about it.
-It can cause chronic infection at about 85% cases, the persons infected can later develop cirrhosis, and alcoholics and those with HIV have more chances to get ill from it.
+It can cause chronic infection in about 85% cases, the persons infected can later develop cirrhosis, and alcoholics and those with HIV have more chances to get ill from it.
 Hepatitis C virus is curable, and antiviral treatment of the hepatitis C virus is making progress.
-A lot of people who are being treated for HCV have never received an antiviral therapy, because it is very expensive, but the scientists are working on a new form of antiviral HCV therapy, which is good news.
+A lot of people who are being treated for HCV have never received an antiviral therapy because it is very expensive, but the scientists are working on a new form of antiviral HCV therapy, which is good news.

-HCV driven by the use of drugs
+HCV is driven by the use of drugs

 In 1992, a screening of the blood supplies began across the USA.
 That was the most common way to spread HCV, through blood transfusions, which gave way to the firm decision to check every blood transfusion before putting it into the system.
 There were cases when people got infected through blood transfusions, but that was the practice a long time ago.
 Although, some newer cases of that kind of transmission still exist today, because of the syringes that get reused and transmit the virus.
 Outside of USA, the biggest outbreak of hepatitis C virus was seen in Egypt.
 Obviously, the recommendations about the intravenous use only got more people to get infected by the HCV, and that is why this kind of drug use is still tainted and a very secret behavior among people.
 Some scientists have developed a new model of injection drug use.
 They used a virus cultured from syringes that were contaminated with HCV, which is an important factor in the fight against this virus.